 TRID represents a regulatory change that impacted the mortgage industry in 2015.
 The most significant adjustment was the introduction of 2 new forms, the elimination of 3 long standing forms as well as the introduction of a government mandated timeline that mortgage lenders must adhere to.

-The goal of legislators was to provide clarity and congruency to the process for any consumer obtaining a new mortgage.
-TRID approached this goal by creating new documents, changing the flow of the mortgage process and holding lenders liable to meet these new rules.
+The goal was that TRID would provide clarity and congruence to the home loan process.
+TRID approached this goal by creating new documents, changing the flow of the home loan process and holding lenders liable to meet these new rules.